drand/website/docs/blog/2021-01-11-qrl-joins-league-of-entropy.md

 ---
 title: QRL joins The League of Entropy
-summary: The Quantum Resistant Ledger becomes the latest member of the League of Entropy
+summary: The Quantum Resistant Ledger becomes the latest member of the League of Entropy.
 date: 2021-01-11
 tags:
     - New members